 National Center for Education Statistics.
 The Condition of Education 2010.

 Profile of Undergraduate Students 2011-2012.
 National Center for Education Statistics, October, 2014.

-[i] Some researchers prefer the term “post-traditional” since it recognizes these students for the “value-add” they bring to their colleges.
-For the purposes of this brief, non-traditional and post-traditional are used interchangebly as characteristics of both groups contain significant overlap.
+[i] While the U.S. Department of Education uses the term “non-traditional” many researchers prefer the term “post-traditional” since it recognizes these students for the “value-add” they bring to their colleges.
+For the purposes of this brief, non-traditional and post-traditional are used interchangeably as characteristics of both groups contain significant overlap.